brappo93/AutonomousCar/README.md

-# team10 is awesome and EE192 is cool
+# This is our autonomous vehicle that is able to detect a white tape line in indoor lighting conditions and certain outdoor conditions when light saturation is not too high